BogdanRivera/User-registration-app-FastApi/README.md

-# FastAPI Users Registration Application
+# FastAPI Users Registration App
 This is a simple CRUD (Create, Read, Update, Delete) application built with FastAPI, a modern web framework for building APIs with Python.
 The application uses SQLAlchemy to interact with a database for performing CRUD operations.

 ## Features